 - Stay active.
 You don’t need to join a gym, a walk helps to keep your body and mind active and reduce your stress.

 Remember that you’re not alone – all of us struggle from time to time.
 Talk to someone you trust, like a partner, friend, family member, health visitor or your GP.
-If you don’t want to talk to someone you know, you can also chat to Parentline or further support is available on the National Family Support Directory.
+If you don’t want to talk to someone you know, you can also chat to Parentline or further support is available in our Family Support Directory.

 What if I don’t get it right?